stevendborrelli/function-deletion-protection/README.md

 Resource in the cluster (the "Observed" state).
 If the Desired and Observed labels conflict, the function will default to creating the Usage.

+### Usage Reason Strings

+The function provides granular reason strings to help identify why a Usage was created:

+- **`created by function-deletion-protection via label protection.fn.crossplane.io/block-deletion`** - A resource was protected because it has the `protection.fn.crossplane.io/block-deletion: "true"` label
+- **`created by function-deletion-protection because a composed resource is protected`** - A Composite resource was protected because one of its composed resources is protected
+- **`created by function-deletion-protection by an Operation`** - A resource was protected by a regular Operation (with the label)
+- **`created by function-deletion-protection by a WatchOperation`** - A resource was protected by a WatchOperation (automatic protection)

+These reason strings appear in the Usage's `spec.reason` field and in deletion rejection messages, making it easy to understand why a resource cannot be deleted.

 ## Running as an Operation

 When invoked by a [`WatchOperation`](https://docs.crossplane.io/latest/operations/watchoperation/) any Kubernetes